cheminfo/autolearning/README.md

     ``` ./train.sh ```

   12. Congratulations!
 You have a database that can be used to make new 1H-chemical shifts predictions.
 You may be intersted in creating a condensed table from the database to simplyfy and speedup the prediction by running createPredictionTable.sh.
-An example of how to use this table for predictions can be found here: [Ask Ernö] (http://visualizer.epfl.ch/tiny/Tkc7OhSOLeCujPPoPiXb)
+An example of how to use this table for predictions can be found in src/test